BREAKOUT 3 – EDUCATION SESSIONS

 Presenter: Darryl Yardley

-Physiotherapists are valuable at every stage of their career, and an aggressively pursued health discipline.
-In this presentation, physiotherapists will learn strategies to earn more money without feeling guilty, keeping the patient first, and becoming highly sought after in their community.
-Whether you are a new graduate, a seasoned therapist, or a clinic owner, we can all use help and support when it comes to negotiating a contract or employee agreement.
+Physiotherapists (PTs) are valuable at every stage of their career, and an aggressively pursued health discipline.
+In this presentation, PTs will learn strategies to earn more money without feeling guilty, keeping the patient first, and becoming highly sought after in their community.
+Whether you are a new graduate, a seasoned therapist, or a clinic owner, we can all use help and support when it comes to negotiating.
+Don’t undervalue yourself or be oblivious to your worth.
+Learn how to demonstrate your business-acumen, willingness to discuss key performance indicators and be open to self-reflection.
+This session will provide you with an opportunity to learn strategies to negotiate the contract you deserve.

 - Apply strategies and tactics to negotiate a contract, or employee agreement.